egor7/blog-1/csv/csv.md

 To perform aggregations, filtering and grouping, you can use the CSVKit command [`csvsql`](https://csvkit.readthedocs.io/en/latest/scripts/csvsql.html) that lets you run ANSI SQL commands on CSV files.

-## xsv
+### xsv

 Some CSVKit commands are slow because they load the entire file into the memory and create an in-memory database.
 Rust developers reimplemented several traditional tools like `cat`, `ls`, `grep` and `find` and tools like [`bat`](https://github.com/sharkdp/bat), [`exa`](https://github.com/ogham/exa), [`ripgrep`](https://github.com/BurntSushi/ripgrep) and [`fd`](https://github.com/sharkdp/fd) were born.
 No wonder they also created a performant tool for CSV processing, library [`xsv`](https://github.com/BurntSushi/xsv).

 The Rust library also supports selecting columns, filtering, sorting and joining CSV files.
 An index can be added to CSV files that are frequently processed to speed up operations.
-It is an elegant and lightweight step towards DBMS.
+Indexing is an elegant and lightweight step towards DBMS.

 ## Type inference